Colpack20/Server-Communication/README.md

 contain ftclient.c and the ftclient.c executable prior to running the program.

 If a binding error occurs, you can change either the control port number or the data port number on the client program and/or the control port number on the server program.
-Also the client and server can't be run on different flip servers, they must be run on the same flip server.
+Also the client and server can't be run on different server address, they must be run on the same server address.